-POI information screen on fast food restaurant nearest this position.
-Screen shows name, street address, phone number, latitude/longitude, distance to restaurant and its compass bearing.
-Figure at left shows Go To Waypoint command; right figure shows Find On Map command.
+The POI Information screen shows name, street address, phone number, latitude/longitude, distance to restaurant and its compass bearing.
+In the first figure (left) Go to Waypoint is selected.
+In the second figure (right) Find on Map is highlighted.

-6. The unit's map appears, with the cross-hair cursor highlighting the restaurant's POI symbol.
+6. The unit's map appears, with the cursor crosshairss highlighting the restaurant's POI symbol.
 A pop-up data box shows the POI's name, distance and bearing.
 A data box at the bottom of the screen continues to display the location's latitude and longitude.